Your garlic questions,

 Can garlic go bad?

-Hardneck garlic, like many beautiful works of art, is ephemeral.
+Hardneck garlic, like many precious works of art, is ephemeral.
 It lasts, on average, about 3 months.
 If stored properly, certain varieties can last up to 6 months!
 If you’re looking for longer storage capacity, softneck varieties are the way to go, lasting up to a year.
+There are a few very important steps to take if you are growing your own garlic that will set you up for a long storage life.